johnbchron/ccb_tool/README.md

  - Run with `python run_continuously.py` or `python run_once.py` for debugging

 ### Docker
  If you want to use docker, clone the repo like above and build the image by running `docker build -t ccb_tool .` in the repo directory.
-Run with `docker run -d --mount type=bind,source=/home/user/.ccb_tool,target=/ccb_tool/config --name ccb_tool ccb_tool` or similar.
+Run with `docker run -d -i -t --mount type=bind,source=/home/user/.ccb_tool,target=/ccb_tool/config --name ccb_tool ccb_tool` or similar.
 Place a secrets file in the bound directory following `example_secrets.py`.